gaurav-11018/solidity_basics/README.md

 # solidity_basics
 Umm...new into Etherium programming?

-here are few very basic programs coded in solidity,tests are in python(brownie) and truffel(java script)
+here are few very basic programs coded in solidity,tests are in python(brownie), evm used is truffle.

 u can refer and learn.
 thats all for now..